supelec-lstm/PinaPL/README.md

-# PINAPL
+# PinaPL
-PINAPL Is Not A Projet Long
+PinaPL is not a Projet Long